siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/websphere-install/overview.md

 ### Compatibility

-* This plug-in requires version 6.1.1.2 or later of IBM UrbanCode Deploy.
+* This plug-in requires version 6.1.1.2 or later of IBM DevOps Deploy.
 * The sample application supports IBM WebSphere Application Server Network Deployment version 8.0 and later.

 **Note:** The sample application demonstrates installing IBM WebSphere Application Server Network Deployment on Linux.

 ### Installation

 No special steps are required for installing the plug-in.
-See [Installing plug-ins in UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode products").
+See [Installing plug-ins in DevOps products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps products").

 ### History